Golden geometric logo with the letter 'W' in the center, accompanied by the text 'AWARDS 2026' below.

 From shrinking pay gaps to gender-balanced leadership, our Signatories now employ more than 45,000 people across the city.

-ANNOUNCING OUR AWARDS FINALISTS
+ANNOUNCING OUR AWARDS WINNERS

 Outstanding Internal Women’s Network of the Year